robertorcosta/azure-docs.pt-br/articles/databox/data-box-disk-deploy-picked-up.md

     Subject: Request for Azure Data Box Disk drop-off for order: 'orderName'
     Body:
      a.
 Order name
      b.
 Contact name of the person dropping off.
-You will need to display a Government approved ID during the drop off.
+You will need to display a Government approved ID during the drop-off.
     ```
-3. A equipe de Operações do Azure Data Box trabalhará com você para organizar a devolução para o Datacenter do Azure.
+3. A equipe de Operações do Azure Data Box trabalhará com você para marcar a devolução para o datacenter do Azure.

 ---